The Brexit crisis suits both Labour and the Conservatives, but all of us are paying the price.

 With the country now on an election footing, a toxic combination of circumstance and our first-past-the-post electoral system has the two sides locked in a sort of grim symbiosis.

-The Conservatives know that a no-deal Brexit will be deeply damaging.
+The Conservatives know that a hard Brexit will be deeply damaging.
 But they can leverage Labour’s equivocation on Brexit, and calculate that enough people will ultimately prefer not to risk a Corbyn-led government.

 Labour know the public has serious reservations about Corbyn entering No. 10.
-But they can leverage the Conservatives’ hardline stance on Brexit, and calculate that enough people will ultimately prefer not to risk no deal.
+But they can leverage the Conservatives’ hardline stance on Brexit, and calculate that enough people will ultimately prefer not to risk it.

 Although this madness is like catnip in Westminster, it represents a severe political failure in the face of our biggest crisis since the second world war.